intellective-oss/u7-samples-crm-app/docs/step2-solution-base.md

 &larr; [Previous step: Creating, running, and debugging the Unity application](./step1-creating-project.md)

+On this step we are going to prepare application data model (and test data itself), as well as create a base solution configuration using existing out-of-the-box capabilities.

 # Preparing data
 Here we are going to use [IBM FileNet Content Manager](https://www.ibm.com/products/filenet-content-manager) to handle our data model and store documents representing `Customers` and `Correspondence`.